 While you’re in the area, take the time to visit the impressive natural arch over the Ardeche river that gives the cave its name, and enjoy the stunning views up and down the gorge, but beware of the ever-present problem of thefts from cars and don’t leave any bags or other items on display.
 The area is heaving with tourists in the summer season, but May and June are equally beautiful, as are September and October.
 There are plenty of other impressive caves to visit as well, including Aven d’Orgnac, and your Chauvet entrance ticket will bring you a reduction in the entrance price.
 The cave is open all year round, and there are plenty of budget hotels in the nearby town of Aubenas, as well as hotels in Vallon itself.

-Information about the cave and the booking site can be found here.
 The website is very informative and we found the booking system easy to use.
 There is also a link to the official site for the original cave.

 Correspondent: Linda Wilson